msaadkhan54/Devops-cf-Project/README.md

-# Devops-cf-Project
+# Devops-Project
-This is to create aws infrastructure using CloudFormation
+This is all what I have used while learning Devops